Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 # Todo:

-* Doco: Get the internal links working, make a Table Of Contents at the top
+* Doco: Complete the primitive Table Of Contents at the top
 * Objects: Complete the Objects section
 * Objects: Mention foreach() on objects, and the other forxxxx styles for arrays.
 * Objects: Mention class statement ?? prob not, seems a hack.